nafi31/figlet/README.md

-# figlet
-to run this git clone https://github.com/nafi31//figlet.git or download it nano figlet.py rename Beast with your own text
+download it and run it with
+python3 figlet.py

+for users who use python not python 3 nano figlet.py change x =input to x =raw_input and run via python figlet.py